 Making minimum payments, however, is the worst way to pay off your balance.
-When you make just the minimum payment, it will take the longest amount of time and cost the most interest.
-For example, it will take you more than 13 years to pay off a $1,000 balance with a 15.9 percent interest rate pay just the minimum each month, even if you never make any additional charges on the credit card.
+When you pay only the minimum, it will take the longest amount of time and cost the most interest.
+For example, it will take you more than 13 years to pay off a $1,000 balance with a 15.9% interest rate pay just the minimum each month, even if you never make any additional charges on the credit card.

 Why does the minimum payment take so long?
 For one, a large portion of the minimum payment goes toward paying the interest on the account.
 Because of that, your balance only goes down by a small amount.
-Second, is the way minimum payments are calculated.
-Most credit cards calculate the minimum payment as a percentage of the current balance.
-As your balance goes down, so does your minimum payment.
+Second, because the minimum payment amount is calculated as a percentage of your balance, your payment goes down as your balance goes down.
 It gets easier to make the minimum payment, but still, only a small amount of your payment actually goes toward paying the account balance.

 Tackling a high credit card balance requires that you consistently make bigger payments toward your balance.
 Consider the $1,000 balance mentioned before.
-If you make $50 monthly payments toward the balance each month, without fail, you'll have the balance paid off in 2 years.
+If you make $50 monthly payments toward the balance each month you'll pay off the balance in just two years.
 That's 11 years faster than if you paid just the minimum.
 You'll also save hundreds of dollars in interest.